tylervasse/DOCI-Prediction/README.md

 Usage
 - Clone this repository:
 	git clone https://github.com/tylervasse/DOCI-Prediction.git
-	cd repository-name
+	cd DOCI-Prediction
 - Install dependencies.
 - Open Jupyter Notebook:
 	jupyter notebook
 - Run the notebooks in order for proper workflow.

 Requirements
 - The required Python libraries are listed in requirements.txt.
-Ensure you have Python 3.x installed.
+Ensure you have Python 3.1 installed.